smartdevicelink/sdl_hmi_integration_guidelines/docs/Buttons/OnButtonPress/index.md

 Purpose
 : Inform SDL about a Button Press

-If the HMI reports to SDL via [Buttons.GetCapabilities](../getcapabilities) that it supports long and/or short button press modes, SDL expects the HMI to send the Buttons.OnButtonPress notification but buttons that have been subscribed via [Buttons.OnButtonSubscription](../onbuttonsubscription) and custom buttons added in other rpcs as Soft Buttons.
+If the HMI reports to SDL via [Buttons.GetCapabilities](../getcapabilities) that it supports long and/or short button press modes, SDL expects the HMI to send the Buttons.OnButtonPress notification but buttons that have been subscribed via [Buttons.OnButtonSubscription](../onbuttonsubscription) and custom buttons added in other RPCs as Soft Buttons.

 !!! must